 Dr. Bernard Samuels

 Walter Samuels followed in his brother's path, when upon his death in 1976, he left a large bequest to the Library.
-This commitment enabled the Libary to build a new and modern facility which opened to the public in 1980.
+This commitment enabled the Library to build a new and modern facility which opened to the public in 1980.
 With continued community growth, it became apparent early in the 21st century that it was once again time to build a new, better, more modern Library for the citizens of Front Royal and Warren County.
 The Warren County Board of Supervisors funded the building project, and on June 10, 2009 the new Samuels Public Library opened its doors to our community.

 Through the commitment and vision of individuals, government and community, Front Royal and Warren County has continued the vision of our 18th century forefathers to provide for all residents the ability to embrace books and knowledge.